-We sure the words “Class 100 Clean Room” is almost synonymous with the word “Data Recovery”.
+We are sure the words “Class 100 Clean Room” is almost synonymous with the word “Data Recovery”.
 We would like to explain the importance and purpose of a Class 100 Clean Room in the Data Recovery environment.

 A Clean Room is an environment that is free of dust and other molecules drifting around in the air.
 The classification “Class 100” means there are less than a hundred molecules with a size smaller than 0.5 Micron per one cubic foot of air.
 Other classifications do exist but due to the architecture of a Hard Disk Drive unit, Class 100 (ISO 5) is adequate to open Hard Disk Drive units.